pratikdash07/pratikdash07/README.md

 - 👋 Hi, I’m @pratikdash07
-- 👀 I’m interested in ...
+- 👀 I’m interested in Machine Learning and GenAI
 - 🌱 I’m currently learning ...
-C++
+Python and Data analytics
 - 💞️ I’m looking to collaborate on ...
+Healthcare Projects
 - 📫 How to reach me ... pratikdashing07@gmail.com

 <!---